lpsinger/userguide/content.rst

 such.

-An **Update GCN Notice** is issued whenever further analysis leads to improved estimates of the source localization, significance, or classification.
+An **Update GCN Notice** is issued whenever further analysis leads to improved estimates of the sky localization, significance, or classification.
 There may be multiple updates for a given event, and updates may be issued hours, days, or even weeks after the event.